A Survey of Multi-Agent Deep Reinforcement Learning with Communication: Learning Tasks with Communication in MADRL

 \subsection{Inner Integration}

-Inner Integration determines how to integrate (combined) messages into an agent's learning model.
-As most of the literature views messages as additional observations, agents can take messages as an extra input to a policy function, to a value function or to both.
-Then we classify recent works on inner integration into the following categories based on which a part of the learning model will be used to integrate messages (summarized in Table \ref{tab:integration}).
+Inner Integration determines how to integrate (combined) messages into an agent's learning model, such as a policy or a value function.
+In most existing literature, messages are viewed as additional observations.
+Agents take messages as extra input to a policy function, a value function, or both.
+Thus, in the dimension of inner integration, we classify recent works into categories based on the learning model that is used to integrate messages.
+These categories are summarized in Table \ref{tab:integration}.